RunestoneInteractive/thinkcspy/_sources/GeneralIntro/ThePythonProgrammingLanguage.rst

    :answer_c: the environment/tool in which you are programming.
    :answer_d: the number (or “code”) that you must input at the top of each program to tell the computer how to execute your program.
    :correct: a
-   :feedback_a: The file that contains the instructions written in the high level language is called the source code file.
+   :feedback_a: The file that contains the instructions written in the high-level language is called the source code file.
-   :feedback_b: This language is simply called the programming language, or simply the language.
+   :feedback_b: This language is simply called the programming language.
    :feedback_c: The environment may be called the IDE, or integrated development environment, though not always.
    :feedback_d: There is no such number that you must type in at the start of your program.